SuperOfficeDocs/superoffice-docs/user-guide/en/license/activate.md

 ## Activate

-If you wish to increase or reduce the number of licenses for one or more modules, you need to contact SuperOffice to update the license information.
+If you wish to increase or reduce the number of licenses for one or more modules, contact SuperOffice to update the license information.
 The license will normally be updated automatically without you needing to do anything.

 > [!NOTE]
 > If you have problems fetching new license information from the web, you can contact SuperOffice to get a license file sent to you.
 Click the **Load license from file** button to update the licenses.